SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/external-storage.rst

 hosted on Azure and show how to attach it to a Renku interactive session:

 - Navigate to the Settings - Cloud storage session in your project.

 - Click on the "Add Cloud Storage" button and select "azureblob" for the "Storage Type".
 Click on the "Next" button at the bottom.

   .. image:: ../../_static/images/cloud_storage_5.png
     :align: center
     :alt: Azure blob storage selection

 - Fill in the form by filling the Source path to mount (keep it blank to mount the default root, or specify the folder) and the Account Name.
 Fill in the Shared Key.
 Click on the "Next" button.

   .. image:: ../../_static/images/cloud_storage_6.png
     :align: center
     :alt: Azure blob options configuration

-- On the last page, pick any name for the storage (e.g. ``blob_storage``), then mark this as Read-only.
+- On the last page, pick any name for the storage (e.g: `blob_storage``), then mark this as Read-only.
 You can change the Mount point too; that determines the virtual folder where this is mounted in the running sessions.
   Click on the "Add storage" button.